ljr5102/Remember-The-Catnip/docs/README.md

 - [x] Create React component App
 - [x] Very light CSS styling to make header and side navigational bars

-### [Phase 4][phase-four]: Inbox and Tasks Stats (2.5 days)
+### [Phase 4][phase-four]: Inbox, Tasks Stats, Search, and Completed Tasks (2.5 days)

 **Objective:** Users can access tasks through their inbox.
 Task stats display when a task is not selected.
+Users can search for tasks.
+Users can mark tasks as complete.

-- [x] Create React components AllTasks, Today, Tomorrow, Week
+- [x] Create React components AllTasks, Today, Tomorrow, Week, Search, CompletedTasks
-- [x] Add Task Store Listeners to AllTasks, Today, Tomorrow, ThisWeek, and Trash
+- [x] Add Task Store Listeners to AllTasks, Today, Tomorrow, Week, CompletedTasks
 - [x] Test the functionality of the Listeners
+- [x] Create all necessary Inbox actions
 - [x] Set up task stats to display within the created components
 - [x] Update components so task stats display when TaskDetail is NOT displayed
+- [x] Implement Search component to allow for searching of tasks
+- [x] Create Flux SearchResults Store
+- [x] Create all necessary Search Result actions
+- [x] Add SearchResults Store Listeners to TasksIndex
 - [x] Touch up CSS where needed to give page nice flow

 ### [Phase 5][phase-five]: Lists (1 day)

 **Objective:** Lists can be created, edited, and destroyed.
 Users can add tasks to a list.

-- [x] Create List model and controller
+- [x] Create `List` model and controller
 - [x] Create List API for create, update, destroy, index
 - [x] Create Flux List Store
 - [x] Create all necessary List Store actions